-Notwithstanding these above-described project design features and mitigation the project would contribute to the cumulative wildlife movement impact because it would increase the impermeability of wildlife movement in the RSA as a result of cumulative projects in the general Pacheco Pass region (the existing SR 152, the HSR project, the new SR 152 alignment between SR 25 and SR 152 and the Fairview Road/Memorial Drive East-West arterial).
-The projectspecific impacts would combine with those related to construction of other cumulative projects such that there would be a cumulative impact on wildlife movement in the region.
+Notwithstanding these above-described project design features and mitigation the project would contribute to the cumulative wildlife movement impact because it would increase the impermeability of wildlife movement in the RSA as a result of cumulative projects (the existing SR 152, the HSR project, the new SR 152 alignment between SR 25 and SR 152 and the Fairview Road/Memorial Drive East-West arterial) as well as the level of disturbance to resident wildlife near the project alignment.
+The project-specific impacts would combine with those related to construction of other cumulative projects such that there would be a cumulative impact on wildlife movement in the region.
 As previously discussed, the HSR project includes substantial mitigation measures to address the project's contribution toward wildlife movement impacts (see Section 4.4 of this document).
 Additionally, the Authority has included Mitigation Measure BIO-MM#79b: Provide Wildlife Movement between the Diablo Range and Inner Coast Range, to further address the cumulatively considerable contribution to impacts on wildlife movement.
 Mitigation Measure BIO-MM#79b would facilitate the construction of a wildlife overcrossing over SR 152, which would benefit a variety of species, including mountain lion and other large animals.
 With implementation of these mitigation measures, the project would not result in a cumulatively considerable contribution to impacts on wildlife movement.